tgeijten/scone-core/README.md

 SCONE is open source software for predictive simulation of biological motion.
 The User Interface for SCONE is in a separate [SCONE Studio repository](https://github.com/tgeijten/scone-studio).
 For more information on SCONE, including tutorials, examples, community guidelines and documentation, see https://scone.software.

-### Installing SCONE (Windows 64 bit)
+### Installing SCONE (Windows, Linux, macOS)

-The fastest way to get started using SCONE is to download and run the [Windows 64 bit installer](https://scone.software/doku.php?id=install).
+The fastest way to get started using SCONE is to download and run the [installer](https://scone.software/doku.php?id=install) for your platform.
 Check [what's new](https://scone.software/doku.php?id=changes) in the latest build!

 ### Building SCONE